History of Peace Activism at Wilton Quaker Meeting

 Quakers have always opposed war and preparation for war.
-Perhaps Wilton Monthly Meeting’s most important action in relation to wider Quakerism was the adoption in 1960 of a minute which was submitted to and approved by New York Yearly Meeting.
+Perhaps Wilton Quaker Meeting’s most important action in relation to wider Quakerism was the adoption in 1960 of a minute which was submitted to and approved by New York Yearly Meeting.
 The text follows:

 It is now 300 years since Friends first declared “we cannot learn war anymore.”
 Now as then, the spirit of Jesus Christ can never move us to violence, neither in personal conflict nor in public life.
 His way is opened by that of God in every man; and by the helping hand of God available to all.